lxnt/SDL_pnglite/README.rst

   if and only if the transparency chunks marks exacly one color as fully transparent, and all others as fully opaque.
 Otherwise they are returned as RGBA32.
 - Truecolor+alpha and grayscale+alpha are returned as RGBA32.
-- Truecolor and grayscale images are returned as RGB24.
+- Truecolor (no alpha) are returned as RGB24 (transparency results in colorkey).
-- Truecolor+transparency and grayscale+transparency ones are returned as RGB24 + colorkey.
+- Grayscale images are returned as indexed color (transparency results in colorkey).

 SDL_SavePNG() / SDL_SavePNG_RW():
 =================================